Brad Sigmon: Firing squad execution

 The firing squad that carried out the execution was armed with weapons containing .308 Winchester ammunition.
-This sort of ammunition was specifically designed to break apart upon impact with a target for the intended purpose of decimating vital organs, such as a heart, causing death shortly thereafter.
+This sort of ammunition was specifically designed to break apart upon impact with a target for the intended purpose of destroying vital organs, such as a heart, causing death shortly thereafter.

 Sigmon became the fourth person in the United States to be executed by firing squad since 1976, the first since the execution of Ronnie Lee Gardner in Utah in June 2010.
 As a result of Sigmon's execution, South Carolina became the second state in the United States to carry out a firing squad execution; the country's first three firing squad executions since 1976 (including Gardner's) were conducted by Utah.

 For his last meal, Sigmon requested fried chicken from Kentucky Fried Chicken, green beans, mashed potatoes with gravy, biscuits, cheesecake and sweet tea.
 Sigmon originally asked for three buckets of the fried chicken and wanted to share them with the other inmates, but reports varied as to whether this request was granted.

 In his final statement, Sigmon hoped for the end of the death penalty and found it unjustified under the New Testament for him to pay with his life for the murders of David and Gladys Larke, stating that they were no longer living under the Old Testament and no one had the authority to take lives except for God.